ncatlab/nlab-content/pages/3/2/3/0/323/content.md

   \,.
 $$

-This are three commuting squares: the two inner ones and the outer one.
+There are three commuting squares: the two inner ones and the outer one.

 +-- {: .un_prop}
 ###### Proposition

-If either two of these three squares are pullback squares, then so is the third.
+If any two of these three squares are pullback squares, then so is the third.

+=--

++-- {: .proof}
+_Proof_.
+Pasting a morphism into $a$ with the outer square gives rise to a function from morphisms into $a$ to commuting squares over the bottom and right edges of the diagram.
+This function factors through the set of squares over the cospan in the left-hand inner square, by way of pasting with the left and right squares in turn.
+All three squares are pullbacks iff the functions are isomorphisms, which by the 2-out-of-3 property is true if any two of them are, i.e. if any two of the squares are pullbacks.
 =--

 ## See also: